hihipy/hihipy.github.io/README.md

 **Cause:** Two compounding issues, each plausible-sounding on its own:

 1. **CVD-safe palette is not the same as high-contrast palette.** Okabe-Ito was designed for distinguishability across color-vision deficiencies on the gray paper backgrounds typical in scientific journals.
-Several of its colors (`#56B4E9`, `#E69F00`, `#F0E442`) are deliberately bright and pale — perfect for distinguishability, terrible for contrast against a pure-white web background.
+Several of its colors (`#56B4E9`, `#E69F00`, `#F0E442`) are deliberately bright and pale: perfect for distinguishability, terrible for contrast against a pure-white web background.
 Adopting the palette without measuring per-color contrast against the actual canvas color produces silent failures.

 2. **A theme adapter that swaps a documented light hex (e.g., `#0969DA`) to its documented dark equivalent (e.g., `#79C0FF`) only protects the swapped colors.** Any chart series color outside the swap map (every Okabe-Ito hue) renders identically in both themes.
 A series at AA-text in light mode may collapse to AA-large in dark mode (or vice versa) without any code change, just because the background flipped.